It’s Book Expo America week here in New York.

 The bad news is we realize not only are we not alone, but there are thousands of books each day vying for the same attention.

 Seven years ago I wrote this piece, which appeared in Publisher’s Weekly and Huffington Post to name a few.
 At that time, we were just starting to feel the effects of indie-publishing as books of all kinds began surging into the marketplace.
-A lot has changed since then but a lot of things are still the same.
+And a lot has changed since then but a lot of things are still the same.
 Authors are still pushing for attention, but now the noise level has increased exponentially.
-For that reason, I thought it might be a good idea to resurrect this piece, updated of course to remind us that despite what the media might lead us to believe, Nobody is Born Famous.
+For that reason, I thought it might be a good idea to resurrect this piece.
+I’ve updated it, of course, to remind us that despite what the media might lead us to believe, Nobody is Born Famous.

 And it doesn’t end there!